carlosolarte/java-dist/docs/01-intro/content.md

 - Check a boolean condition and rise an error if it evaluates to false.
 - The option `-ea` (enable assertions) must be used when executing the virtual machine.
 - _instanceof_: Checking if an object is an instance of a given class.
 ---

----
 ### Inheritance
-- Java does not support multiple inheritance
+- Java does not support _multiple inheritance_

 ```java
 class B extends A{